-sudo apt-get install qt4-designer
+sudo apt install qt4-designer

-... and it should install automatically.
-Otherwise, look for it in the Software Center.

-- Start Designer by opening its Start Menu entry in Windows (or whatever approach is appropriate in your OS). - In the dialog that appears, create a new dialog:
+- ... and it should install automatically.
+Otherwise, look for it in the Software Center. - Start Designer by opening its Start Menu entry in Windows (or whatever approach is appropriate in your OS). - In the dialog that appears, create a new dialog:

 000 New Form

-v templates/forms Dialog with Buttons Bottom Dialog without Buttons Main Window Widget Embedded Design

-Screen Size: Default size
+templates/forms Dialog with Buttons Bottom Dialog with Buttons Right Dialog without Buttons Main Window Widget Widgets Embedded Design Device: None + Screen Size: Default size +

 Show this Dialog on Startup

-Open Recent v Close Create
+Open Recent 🔻 Close Create